 Fellowship Benefits

-AWRA-WA Fellowship applications are now being accepted for the 2022-23 academic year and are due February 10, 2023 at 11:59pm PST!
+AWRA-WA Fellowship applications are closed for the 2024-25 academic year.
+Information for the 2025-26 program will be made available at a later time.
 All current, full-time graduate students studying water resources in Washington state are encouraged to apply.
-Please contact Jason McCormick, Fellowship Committee Co-Chair, at jason@mccormickwater.com with any questions.
+Please contact Jason McCormick, Fellowship Committee Chair, with any questions.

 2021-2022 Fellowship Recipients